boekenbox/gitbook-portuguese/trading-strategy-options/balance-settings.md

 {% tabs %}
 {% tab title="Description" %}
 Alternative method for setting the investment per buy order to use all available base currency at the time the trade takes place.

-{% hint style="info" %}
-This parameter is irrelevant for trading at Bitmex.
-{% endhint %}
 {% endtab %}

 {% tab title="Values" %}